 For instance, have you ever twisted your ankle?
 Had a toothache?
 Or a really bad migraine?
 How did you feel?
 Anxious, stressed, and overwhelmed, yes?

-The deal is to take care of your body and let it take care of you.
+In essence, the deal is to take care of your body and let it take care of you.
 Here are some ways to do that:

 Brush your teeth and have your bath daily.
 Groom your hair and nails properly.
 And, most importantly, get a good deodorant and always smell nice.